-We have audited the accompanying financial statements of Ladder Up (the Organization), which comprise the statements of financial position as of June 30, 2022 and 2021, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.
-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Ladder Up as of June 30, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+We have audited the accompanying financial statements of Ladder Up (a nonprofit organization), which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

+In our opinion, the financial statements present fairly, in all material respects, the financial position of Ladder Up as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.